collabnix/dockerlabs/beginners/saving-images-as-tar/README.md

 update.tar
 ```

-You could commit this container as a new image (see Recipe 2.1) locally, but you
-could also use the Docker import command:
+You could commit this container as a new image  locally, but you could also use the Docker import command:

 ```
 $ docker import - update < update.tar